 It appears more likely that he was forced out of Border Angels, because no reason is given and his departure does not appear to have been on friendly terms.
 That has provoked speculation that his unexplained departure may be due to a serious conflict with the board of the non-profit, a severe clash over direction of the nonprofit or perhaps some kind of embarrassing personal impropriety.
 At some point, maybe the truth will emerge?

-Morones has had some kind of association with major cartel drug smugglers.
+Morones has apparently had some kind of association with major cartel drug smugglers.
 In 2017, Morones sponsored a cross border wedding for a drug cartel smuggler.
 His underling, Hugo Castro, was kidnapped in April of 2017 by “organized criminals” when he was in Southern Mexico apparently to pick up a group of fraudulent refugees and illegal border crossers for smuggling to the US border.
-These scandals may have been an embarrassment that motivated the board of the Border Angels to remove Morones from the nonprofit, Hugo Castro also left and continued to work for Morones for a while, before moving on.
+These scandals may have been an embarrassment that helped motivate the Board of the Border Angels to remove Morones from the nonprofit, Hugo Castro also left and continued to work for Morones for a while, before moving on.

 Our major local media outlets have mysteriously remained quiet about this affair, though a couple of them reported a few weeks ago that he had been quietly put on paid leave.
 One would think that professional journalists would be interested in a follow-up story about the fate of this international news figure, but apparently not.
 They have not reported that he has now been completely removed from the non-profit organization or why he was removed.
 His separation from the nonprofit was only reported by the relatively minor “Times of San Diego”, but they did not give the reason.